 Accountable for student-athlete welfare while coaching.

+Responsible for maintaining a budget.
 Exercises independent discretion on all purchases and budgetary decisions for program.

 Responsible for role modeling behaviors and leadership for student-athletes.